 The Group operates internationally and is exposed to foreign exchange risk arising from foreign currency exposures.
-All Group's sales are denominated in the functional currency of the operating unit making the sale, whilst approximately 94% of cost of sales are denominated in the unit's functional currency.
-The Group does not seek to hedge this exposure.
+All Group's sales are denominated in the functional currency of the operating unit making the sale, whilst approximately 84% of cost of sales are denominated in the unit's functional currency.